dbargatz/kaiseki/README.md

 # kaiseki

-Experimental simulation/emulation and virtualization engine.
+An open-source multiplatform emulation and virtualization engine.